Laboratory Information for Bioterrorism Emergencies

 Stay Safe in the Laboratory.

 The proper laboratory techniques, safety equipment, and facilities will vary according to the biological agent.
 Biosafety Level 1 agents are well-characterized agents that are not know to consistently cause disease in healthy adults.
 These agents pose minimal potential hazard to the laboratory personnel and environment.
 In contrast, Biosafety Level 2 agents are associated with human disease.
-This chart provides guidelines for primary and secondary containment for biological agents according to their Biosafety Levels: Summary of Biosafety Level 1 & 2 for Infectious Agents
+This chart provides guidelines for primary and secondary containment for biological agents according to their Biosafety Levels: Summary of Biosafety Level 1 & 2 for Infectious Agentspdf icon

 The Laboratory Response Network (LRN) is the national network of local, state, and federal laboratories that respond to public health emergencies, including biological terrorism.
 Learn more about the LRN’s role in bioterrorism emergencies here.